John the Baptist

 And what he meant was, in the new world that has now begun, it will be people who fall in love with God, and God falls in love with them, and there’ll be a new energy set forth upon the world, and it will grow and it will grow and it will only grow through being meek, humble of heart, caring, loving, and never giving up.
 It will be in the shadow of John the Baptist, of the power of Jesus, the Messiah, Son of God, who would recreate the world in three desperate but important days: when he died, was buried and rose again to reach out to all mankind an alternative — one built on love and caring.

-Information about Father Hanly’s homily for the Solemnity of the Nativity of Saint John the Baptist, Year B
+Information about Father Hanly’s homily for Birth of Saint John the Baptist, Year B

 All Rights Reserved.